RoboJackets/pcb-contest/CONTEST.md

 # PCB Design Competition Guide

 ## Objective
 The goal of the PCB Design Competition is to design a Buzzcard sized printed circuit board (PCB) using [Autodesk EAGLE](https://www.autodesk.com/products/eagle/overview) to do anything you want!
-The competition has two categories, **beginner** and **advanced**.
-The beginner category is for 1st and 2nd years and those with limited electronics experience.
-The advanced category is for 3rd years and older and those with significant electronics experience.
+The competition has two categories: **Beginner** and **Advanced**.
+The Beginner category is for 1st and 2nd years and those with limited electronics experience.
+The Advanced category is for 3rd years and older and those with significant electronics experience.

 ## Logistics